Last Updated: August 15 2023

 - Location: Group the data based on a specific Country or State.

-- To further filter the answer displayed, adjust the View by settings displayed at the bottom of the answer.
+- To further filter the answer displayed, adjust the View by settings displayed at the bottom of the graph.

-All questions created in BI Reporting are stored either in Our Data, a common collection accessible to all users logged in to the same simPRO build, or in a personal collection, accessible only to the logged-in user.
+All questions created in BI Reporting are stored either in Our Data, a common collection accessible to all users logged in to the same Simpro Premium build, or in a personal collection, accessible only to the logged-in user.

 - You can then select to add this newly saved question to a dashboard directly.
-Alternatively, access the question and use the icon to add this question to the dashboard at a later stage.
+Alternatively access the question, go to and use the icon to add this question to the dashboard at a later stage.

-Refer the tables below to understand the different filter categories, filter options or operators, and basic metrics for your answers.
+Refer the tables below to understand the different filter categories, filter options or operators, metrics and grouping for your answers.

 Use filters to include or exclude specific information based on your question to structure the raw data into a more precise report.
+When creating a question click Add filters to narrow your answer to see the relevant filters for a data table.
 The available filters are determined by the content in the table.
 The filters typically represent a particular field in the selected table.

 |Text fields, such as Names, Types, and Custom Fields.|